 As part of the WETT Inspection we evaluate the floor surrounding the wood stove for Ember Protection.
 Ember protection is required to extend a minimum of 18 inches in front the opening door, and 8 inches beyond the appliance on the other sides.
 Construction of the ember pad could be ceramic tile, that is grouted, or sheet metal of a minimum thickness of 0.38 mm.
 You can also purchase a ULC Rated Hearth Pad to provide ember protection.
 This pre-finished units come in multiple sizes and are very popular with people who have wood stoves and fireplaces.

 Depending on the height of your appliances legs you may require added floor protection below your stove.
 For example an appliance that has only 3 inch legs could be required to have two layers of .35 in thick hollow masonry, clay or concrete units, arranged at right angles to allow for air circulation.
-An appliance with 7 or over in of clearance would only require one layer of masonry blocks to be installed.
+An appliance with 7 or over inches of clearance would only require one layer of masonry blocks to be installed.

 Your hearth extension is a noncombustible apron that covers the floor in front and to each side of the fireplace opening.
 The size of the hearth pad is determined by certification, but the front extension, measured from the fireplace opening, is using from 16 inches to 20 inches measured from the front of the fireplace opening.
 Side extensions of hearth pad can vary greatly form 1 1/2 inches to over 12 inches.
 The hearth extension is required to be centered on fireplace.